 The Language Instruction Educational Program (LIEP) is designed to help students acquire proficiency in English, to provide students with equal access to the academic core curriculum, and to help students maintain a positive self-concept.
-We acknowledge that there are a variety of strategies and pedagogical approaches that may be used to accomplish these goals.
-The choice and combination of the instructional strategies used are aligned to individual student needs, state and federal guidelines, and parent requests.
+We embrace a variety of strategies and pedagogical approaches to accomplish these goals.
+The choice and combination of the instructional strategies used are aligned to individual student needs, state and federal guidelines, as well as parent requests.

-Grant County Schools will accommodate EL's language needs in the classroom and, in some cases, provide direct language instruction to help the student attain English language proficiency.
-Multiple factors are considered when determining the educational approaches to use with individual students.
+Grant County Schools will accommodate English Learners' language needs in the classroom and, in some cases, provide direct language instruction to help students attain English language proficiency.
+Multiple factors are considered when determining the educational approaches to use for individual students.
 These factors include, but are not limited to: ACCESS assessment data, other assessment data (such as MAP), previous school records, teacher recommendations, district size and resources, input from the Title III Director, and recommendations from the EL Teacher.

-Grant County Schools are committed to ensuring a quality education for all students.
-In order to fulfill this mission and provide equal access to the curriculum, schools, serve ELs through one or more of the educational approaches listed below.
-Each student's Program Services Plan (PSP) identifies the educational approach in use with that student.
+Grant County Schools is committed to ensuring a quality education for all students.
+In order to fulfill this mission and provide equal access to the curriculum, schools serve ELs through one or more of the educational approaches listed below.
+Each student's Program Services Plan (PSP) identifies the educational approaches to be implemented with that student.
 The following options are available:

-CBE: Content -Based ESL Programs in which English is taught through the content areas of mathematics, English language arts, science, and social studies.

-POE: Pull Out ESL/Resource Programs remove ELs from general education classes to pre-teach, teach, or re-teach English language skills and/or academic content covered by the general education classroom teacher.

-SEI: Sheltered English Instruction Almost all instruction is in English.
-Instruction is adapted to the student's English proficiency levels, and student is provided modified curriculum-based content.
+- CBE: Content -Based ESL Programs in which English is taught through the content areas of mathematics, English language arts, science, and social studies. - POE: Pull Out ESL/Resource Programs remove ELs from general education classes to pre-teach, teach, or re-teach English language skills and/or academic content covered by the general education classroom teacher. - SEI: Sheltered English Instruction Almost all instruction is in English.
+Instruction is adapted to the students' English proficiency levels, and students are provided modified curriculum-based content.